cloudflare/cloudflare-docs/content/pages/platform/limits.md

 Below are limits observed by the Cloudflare Free plan.
 For more details on removing these limits, refer to the [Cloudflare plans](https://www.cloudflare.com/plans) page.

-To increase any limits needed for your project, complete out the [Limit Increase Request Form](https://forms.gle/ukpeZVLWLnKeixDu7).
+To increase any limits needed for your project, complete the [Limit Increase Request Form](https://forms.gle/ukpeZVLWLnKeixDu7).

 ## Builds